openwisp/openwisp-notifications/docs/user/sending-notifications.rst

                   arguments.
 ================= ======================================================

-Passing extra data to notifications
+Passing Extra Data to Notifications
 -----------------------------------

 If needed, additional data, not known beforehand, can be included in the